Frequently Asked Questions

 How many sessions will I have?

 This varies from person to person.
-Open ended therapy can last anywhere from only a few sessions to around a couple of years.
+Open ended therapy can last anywhere from only a few sessions to two or three years.
 If you have a set budget or timeframe, I'm happy to work in a time-limited way and set in advance the number of sessions you wish to have.
+Some people know from the outset that they want to work on a long term basis but if you're unsure, as a rough guide, having 6 or so sessions then reviewing the work is a good place to start.

 Individual therapy usually takes place once a week at the same time and day.
 It's my preferred way of working that weekly sessions over a shorter timeframe are more beneficial than sessions spread out over several months.
-This helps us both to keep a focus on the issues you're working through and over the long term, you may end up having fewer sessions this way.
+This helps us both to keep a focus on the issues you're working through and over the long term, you may end up having fewer sessions and getting more from therapy this way.

 What happens when I want to stop therapy?